sayakpaul/parameter-ensemble-differential-evolution/README.md

 `ema` is usually chosen by the developer in an empirical manner.
 This project uses differential evolution to find it.

-Using the above recipe, I was able to boost the accuracy of a classifier by a small margin.
 Below are the top-1 accuracies (on CIFAR-10 test set) of two individually trained two models along with their ensembled variant:

 * Model one: 63.23%
 * Model two: 63.42%
-* Ensembled: 63.51%
+* Ensembled: 63.35%

 With the more conventional average prediction ensembling, I was able to get to 64.92%.
+This is way better than what I got by ensembling the parameters.
 Nevertheless, the purpose of this project was to just try out an idea.

 ## Reproducing the results